-TRMA 560 Cognitive Behavioral Therapy Applications in Crisis Intervention

-1 hour.
-Cognitive Behavioral Therapy (CBT) is recognized as a best practice strategy effective in mitigating the impact of traumatic stress in those struggling in the aftermath of a critical incident.
+TRMA 560 Trauma-Informed Cognitive Behavioral Therapy Applications1 hour.
+Cognitive Behavioral Therapy (CBT) is recognized as a best practice strategy effective in mitigating the impact of traumatic stress in those struggling in the aftermath George Fox University 2016-17 Catalog 136 of a critical incident.
 In this course students will learn a series of CBT techniques useful in early and middle stage interventions with individuals and groups.
-Students will identify the difference between using these techniques in the context of crisis response verses therapy.
-Competence in the techniques will be demonstrated via videotape or class role-plays.
+Students will identify the difference between using these techniques in the context of immediate trauma response verses ongoing therapy.
+Competence in the techniques will be demonstrated through class role-plays.
+Instruction format includes a blended learning environment including both face-to-face and online class activities.